 Exit pupil isn’t a measurement you are likely to be concerned about.
 Close focus probably doesn’t matter, since you are more likely to be ranging targets far away.
 Pupil distance should be sufficient, no matter how close or far apart your eyes are spaced.
 All eye relief measurements are roughly only a millimeter apart, and should be fine for the vast majority of glasses wearers.

 So it probably comes down to magnification power and objective lens size (and the accompanying dimension and weight differences) when trying to narrow your choices amongst these Victory RF binoculars.

 Here is a comparison of those features.
 Width is measured when pupil distance is set to 65 millimeters.
 (Pardon me for stating the obvious with magnification and lens size.)

-Don’t get me wrong.
-I’m not saying these are bad binoculars.
-They better be high quality for the price you will pay.
-It’s just that they will feel heavy after a few hours of use, and Zeiss needs better copywriting for marketing purposes.
+Now, I’m not saying these are bad binoculars (They better be high quality for the price you will pay.) but, noting that they each weigh at least 2 pounds, they will feel heavy after a few hours of use.

 What Features Are the Same among All Victory RF Binoculars?

 Zeiss lists 16 different features that are the same across the entire Victory RF line of rangefinder binoculars.

 Let’s start with the features that affect the binoculars.
 I’ll cover the rangefinder aspects later.